oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 ## Task 6: Select Model Type

-1. Click on the project that you just created.
-Next, we will go ahead and create a model.
+1. Drill into the project that you just created.
+Next, we will create a model.

-2. You will need to select Create Model within your project.
+2. You will need to select 'Create Model' within your project.

 ![Create Model](images/create-model.png " ")